 Intern Recruitment Process

-Students interested in an internship at Deborah’s Place should submit their resume and cover letter to Kim Davidson, Clinical Services Director, at firstname.lastname@example.org.
+Students interested in an internship at Deborah’s Place should address their resume and cover letter to Kim Davidson, Clinical Services Director, at firstname.lastname@example.org.

 When submitting your materials, ensure that your cover letter clearly states the types of experiences you are seeking in an internship.
 Examples of these experiences include research, case management, community health, community organizing, leadership, research, community practice, etc.